-The Welcome Center is open year-round, 8:30 a.m.-6 p.m., Monday-Thursday; and from 8:30 a.m.-4:30 p.m., on Friday.
+The Welcome Center is open year-round, Monday, Tuesday and Thursday, 8:30 a.m. - 6 p.m., Wednesday 8:30 a.m. - 7 p.m. and Friday 8:30 a.m. - 4:30 p.m.
 Student services include official HCC transcripts, enrollment verification letters, admissions and financial aid applications, bill payment, ID validation, PVTA bus passes, certification of veterans for VA benefits, and graduation applications.
 Students can also sign up for the college payment plan, obtain degree and certificate information, advisor information, submit a change of address, get a copy of their academic schedule, grades, or unofficial HCC transcript, submit course withdrawal forms, and get answers to general questions about a bill, applying to the college, financial aid and advising services.